mmannava/CloudSCM/README.md

 * To run the application locally,

 1) Clone the repo

-2) Navigate to the app folder
-3) run
+2) run

 ```
 npm install
 ```
 to install the node modules.

-4) run
+3) run

 ```
 npm start
 ```
-to start running the application locally on port : 5678.
+to start running the application on localhost port : 5678 (http://localhost:5678/)